agude/agude.github.io/_posts/2019-02-20-switrs_bicycle_crashes_by_date.md

 That is, the number of crashes involving bicycles ($$N$$) is the probability of a crash happening when a bike encounters a car ($$P$$) times the number of cars encountered ($$L \lambda$$).
-This ignores some crashes, like solo crashes and those that do not involve a car, but these are rare.[^1]
+This ignores some crashes, like solo crashes and those that do not involve a car, but these are rare.[^rare]

+[^rare]: Of the 223,772 recorded crashes with bicycles, **89% involve a car**.
+There is a bias though: SWITRS reports are filled out when the police or CHP are called to the scene.
+As such, they skew towards worse accidents.

 We won't be able to test the validity of this model with the SWITRS data alone, but we can use it to reason about what is happening.
 For example, if